 Apparently, the folks at the Suez Canal Authority (SCA) are seeing them as well.
 The SCA, of course, has its hands full trying to get the massive Ever Given, with a carrying capacity of 20,000 twenty-foot equivalent units (TEUs), unstuck and begin to clear out the backlog of ships waiting to transit the roughly 119-mile-long canal.
 That traffic jam has grown to more than 230 ships, according to the BBC on Friday.

-In an update on its website Friday, the SCA said it appreciated “offers of international aid in the floatation” of the Ever Given.
+In an update on its website the same day, the SCA said it appreciated “offers of international aid in the floatation” of the Ever Given.
 It specifically identified the United States, which it said had offered “to contribute to these efforts,” although the SCA did not say how.

 “Furthermore, the SCA expressed sincere gratitude for all the offers it received for assistance in this regard, while also highlighting the ongoing efforts towards refloating the container ship and affirming its keenness on ensuring regular global maritime traffic in the Suez Canal as soon as possible,” it added.